Stay Safe During National Safety Month

 It takes one slip in judgment to completely ruin your summer vacation—we usually think of winter as being the most treacherous months out of the year, but summer has its dangers, too.
 A complete accident can even result in permanent injury.
-It’s always wise to be mindful of your personal safety and the safety of others, but here we’ll highlight five scenarios in which you should definitely pay extra attention.
+It’s always wise to be mindful of your personal safety and the safety of others.
+June is National Safety Month so here are five scenarios in which you should definitely pay extra attention.

 - Road trip collisions.